Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Exchange interaction between magnetic impurity chains

 \section{Exchange interaction between magnetic impurity chains}

 We now consider the exchange interaction energy per unit length of the two parallel chains of impurities along the $x$-direction of the topological insulator plane separated by distance $y$.
 We use Eq.~\eqref{exchansingle} and Eq.~\eqref{sus3} to derive the exchange interaction energy between the two impurity chains in the momentum space representation.
 This representation is convenient as it simplifies the sum over the impurities along the impurity chain.
 In our set up we assume the impurities of a chain on the surface to be located on the lattice sites of Bi atoms with each of the neighbouring impurities separated by two Se atoms, and then the distance between two adjacent impurities on one chain is $2A_0/c$, where $A_0$ is the area of the unit cell and $c=4.19$\AA\ is the distance between Bi atoms on the surface.
-Then the exchange coupling is given by~\cite{Mahmoud1} :
+We first calculate the interaction between the two impurity chains and then divide by the length of the chain to get the averaged exchange interaction per unit length of the impurity chains.
+Then the exchange coupling per unit length is given by~\cite{Mahmoud1} :

-where in the last sum we add over all the impurities along one chain.
+where in the last sum we sum over all the impurities along one chain.
 With the periodic boundary condition in the $x$-direction the sum $\sum e^{i q_x x}$ is nonzero only for $q_x=0$, and thus the exchange coupling can be written as

-where we used the length of 1D Brillouin zone $\frac{(2\pi)^2}{A_0}/\frac{2\pi}{c}$.
-In our case, we have $q_x=0$ and $\phi=\pm\frac{\pi}{2}$, so the spin susceptibility tensor reduces to
+where we used the length of 1D Brillouin zone $(2\pi c)/A_0$.
+In our case, we have $q_x=0$ and $\phi=\pm\pi/2$, so the spin susceptibility tensor reduces to

 Thus we have:

 where the $A$, $B$ and $D$ terms determine the real space dependence of the Heisenberg, Ising and Dzyaloshinsky-Moriya exchange interactions respectively.
 Among the three terms the antisymmetric DM exchange interaction is attributed to the effect of the Rashba spin-orbit coupling characterizing TI's surface states~\cite{DM1,DM2,DM3}.
 Therefore we need to calculate the following integrals: